abdosn/RTOS-notes/README.md

 Task States:

-1. Dormant *Task that resides in memory but has not been passed to the RTOS to start scheduling.*
+1. **Dormant** *Task that resides in memory but has not been passed to the RTOS to start scheduling.*

-2. Ready *Task that can execute but its priority is less than the currently running task*
+2. **Ready** *Task that can execute but its priority is less than the currently running task*

-3. Running *Task that has the control of CPU.*
+3. **Running** *Task that has the control of CPU.*

-4. Waiting *Task that requires the occurrence of an event.(for ex “waiting for an I/o operation”)*
+4. **Waiting** *Task that requires the occurrence of an event.(for ex “waiting for an I/o operation”)*

-5. ISR *When an interrupt has occurred and the CPU is in the process of service the interrupt*
+5. **ISR** *When an interrupt has occurred and the CPU is in the process of service the interrupt*

 Types of RTOS
 There're 2 famous types
 the last two s not widely common
-1. Hard Real-Time Operating System:  *These operating systems guarantee that critical tasks are completed within a range of time.*
+1. **Hard Real-Time Operating System**:  *These operating systems guarantee that critical tasks are completed within a range of time.*

 For example, a robot is hired to weld a car body.
 If the robot welds too early or too late, the car cannot be sold, so it is a hard real-time system that requires complete car welding by the robot hardly on time., scientific experiments, medical imaging systems, industrial control systems, weapon systems, robots, air traffic control systems, etc.

-2. Soft real-time operating system: *This operating system provides some relaxation in the time limit.*
+2. **Soft real-time operating system**: *This operating system provides some relaxation in the time limit.*

 For example – Multimedia systems, digital audio systems, etc.

-3. Firm Real-time Operating System: *is a middle ground between hard and soft RTOS types, RTOS of this type have to follow deadlines as well*.
+3. **Firm Real-time Operating System**: *is a middle ground between hard and soft RTOS types, RTOS of this type have to follow deadlines as well*.

 In spite of its small impact, missing a deadline can have unintended consequences, including a reduction in the quality of the product.

 Example: Multimedia applications.

-4. Deterministic Real-time operating System: *timing must be permanently precise , Consistency is the main key in this type of real-time operating system.
+4. **Deterministic Real-time operating System**: *timing must be permanently precise , Consistency is the main key in this type of real-time operating system.
 It ensures that all the task and processes execute with predictable timing all the time*

 which make it more suitable for applications in which timing accuracy is very important.
 Examples: INTEGRITY, PikeOS.